225 Ovalwood Hall

 - BA, English, University of Evansville, 2000

-Carolyn Skinner's research interests include nineteenth-century American rhetoric, particularly women's scientific and professional rhetoric and the role of science and professionalism in public decision-making; composition studies; and writing center studies, especially classroom-based tutoring.
+Carolyn Skinner's research interests include nineteenth-century American rhetoric, particularly women's scientific and professional rhetoric and the role of science and professionalism in public decision-making; rhetorical reception; composition studies, especially Directed Self-Placement; and writing center studies, including classroom-based tutoring.

 In 2006, she co-authored a piece in the Writing Center Journal that received an award from the International Writing Centers Association for outstanding scholarship.
 In 2014, she received Ohio State Mansfield’s award for Excellence in Scholarship.